evocn/lambda/content/setting.md

 threat to the Four Kingdoms today, and Goblins threaten farmers and villages everywhere across the verdant lands.

+---

-### The Far East
+## The Far East
 What lies beyond the Eastern sea?
-The merchants of Richio claim it to be a strange place, inhabited by a proud people, who perform strange rites and war amongst themselves.
+The merchants of Marconi claim it to be a strange place, inhabited by a proud people, who perform strange rites and war amongst themselves.

 It is known that the swords of this place are sharper than any known in the west.

-Not much else is known of this land.
+Very little else is known of this land.

+---